 Deep Water X

-P90X® LIVE is a group-focused total-body strength and cardio class that incorporates proven principles from personal training and functional strength coaching.
-Broken into four class sections: Cardio X, Lower Strength, Upper Strength, and Core X, you’ll get a lot of bang for your buck in this class.
-Get ready to bust through personal plateaus, rock out to hardcore music, and give it your all as you encourage each other to get stronger every class.
+P90X® LIVE is a group-focused total-body strength and cardio class that incorporates principles from personal training and functional strength coaching.
+The class is broken into four sections: Cardio X, Lower Strength, Upper Strength, and Core X, providing a balanced and effective workout.
+Get ready to bust through personal plateaus, rock out to the music, and give it your all as we encourage each other to get stronger every class.
 60-minute classes have longer Cardio X and Core X segments than 45 minute classes.

 Feel the music and the burn!
 This full-body strength and cardio conditioning class uses the beat of music to motivate you to keep pushing to achieve your goals.
 Be ready to work up a sweat in this fun, music-driven, total body workout!